 Fitbit presents today Alta, its new activity monitor.
 It arrives after announcing during the CES its new model for the high range, the Fitbit BlazeNow he's looking at the more basic range for a replacement for the Fitbit Charge.
 And just like Blaze, Fitbit Alta is also designed as a fashion accessory, as it allows you to replace the strap in a very simple way (through a couple of buttons at the bottom).

-The new model abandons the widespread use of plastic and replaces it with a box made of stainless steel, which together with the possibility of using it with a leather strap (the one that comes as standard is made of plastic) gives a rather "luxurious" look, thus reaffirming that it is a fashion accessory.
+The new model abandons the widespread use of plastic and replaces it with a stainless steel case, which together with the possibility of using it with a leather strap (the standard one is made of plastic) gives a rather "luxurious" look, thus reaffirming that this is a fashion accessory.